How to Paint a Room the Right Way

 Look for holes and dents to plug with spackling compound.
 Check to see if there is any discoloration on the walls or ceiling.
 If there is, consider painting with a stain blocker so the stain does not show through the new paint.

 Vacuum the floor, walls, and ceiling.
-Wash the walls and ceiling with just a bit of diluted soapy water to remove any build-up, especially if painting the kitchen or bathroom.
+Wash the walls and ceiling with just a bit of diluted soapy water to remove any buildup, especially if painting the kitchen or bathroom.
 With a damp, lint-free cloth, wipe down the space to remove any soap residue and allow the ceiling and walls to dry.

 Cover the floor with a tarp or drop cloth.
 Consider using painter’s tape to attach the cloth to the baseboard to prevent it from moving.
 Run a line of tape on the edge of the woodwork where it meets the wall.

 Paint Tools and Equipment

-- When this is finished, clean the brush with soap and water and wrap it in paper to keep it clean with a shaped edge.
+- When this is finished, clean the brush with soap and water and wrap it in paper towel to keep it clean with a shaped edge.

 - Lightly roll the roller in the paint and start painting the ceiling at the furthest corner from the exit door.

 As painting continues, spills and splatters may occur.
 Be sure to wipe them up quickly while they are easiest to remove.
 If not, there also is a risk of stepping in the spill and tracking it around the room.

-If you take a break during the project, don’t leave your brushes or rollers sitting in paint.
+Tip:If you take a break during the project, don’t leave your brushes or rollers sitting in paint.
 Clean them.
 Latex paint can dry out quickly.
 Cover paint trays with a damp rag.
 If the paint has a plastic lid, snap it back on.
 If it has a metal lid, clean the rim, put a piece of newspaper or a rag over the top, and gently tap the lid closed with a hammer.